rikusilvola/html5-youtube-everywhere/README.md

 Under windows set `media.windows-media-foundation.enabled` to true and under linux set `gstreamer.enabled` to true to enable H264 support.

+## Blacklisting ##

+To blacklist domains you may add them to the setting yt-blacklist.
+You must search for it on about:config as it is hidden.

 ## To install

 Visit https://addons.mozilla.org/en-US/firefox/addon/html5-youtube-everywhere/